Add, remove & assign phone numbers on demand

 As soon as you’ve got your business listing, you can connect to Chalkboard straight away and start collecting reviews.
 There are links at the end of the guide to explain what things you can do to improve your listing further, but for now we’ll focus on getting a tidy and functional Google My Business listing up and running.

 If you don’t yet have Chalkboard, it’s free to trial and will help you to get more local business reviews through Google and other sites.
-You can trial it for free here.
+You can try it for free.

 You will need a Google account before you can start to add a listing.
 If you already use Gmail, have an Android phone, or use other Google products, you probably already have a Google account.